 Students must make SAP after Financial Aid Warning or their aid eligibility will be terminated.
 Students have the option to appeal their aid termination and if approved will be placed on Financial Aid Probation.
 Students that do not receive appeal approval will not be eligible to receive financial aid until the SAP requirements are met.

-- Financial Aid Appeal-Appeals are student initiated.
-A student may appeal for Financial Aid Probation based on mitigating circumstances, such as death of a relative, injury or illness of the student, or other special circumstances. - Appeals must be in writing to the Financial Aid Appeal Committee and delivered to the Office of Financial Aid.
-Appeals Forms may be obtained either from the Financial Aid Office or from the QU web site.
+• Financial Aid Appeal-Appeals are student initiated.
+A student may appeal for Financial Aid Probation based on mitigating circumstances, such as death of a relative, injury or illness of the student, or other special circumstances.